jimratliff/GenoMac-user/README.md

 [^Alfred_key_is_secure]: Note that the Alfred Powerpack license key is *not* stored in this or any other repository.
 It is stored within the definition of the Keyboard Maestro macro, which itself is stored in a not-publicly-accessible Dropbox-synced file.
 [^KM_key_is_secure]: Like the Alfred Powerpack license key, the Keyboard Maestro serial number is *not* stored in this or any other repository.
 It is stored within the definition of the Keyboard Maestro macro, which itself is stored in a not-publicly-accessible Dropbox-synced file.

-One way or another, the Hypervisor has you covered, whether (a) programmatically installing license files or (b) interactively walking you through the required process.
+One way or another, the Hypervisor has you covered, whether (a) programmatically installing license files or (b) interactively walking you through the required process to authorize your use of the app.

 ### The distinction between operations that are (a) purely bootstrap vis-à-vis (b) idempotent and therefore both bootstrap and ongoing maintenance
 A purely bootstrap operation is one that is intended to be performed typically only once per user or perhaps performed again only under exceptional circumstances (e.g., a change in desired settings or an external change in macOS or in third-party software).
 Examples: